Top of main content

 If you're using an air conditioner, don't set the temperature too low and remember to clean the filters regularly.
 That way it won't have to work so hard to keep your house cool.

 Changing your payment method can save you money too.
-You can get instant discounts when you use your HSBC Cashback Credit Card for payments for electronic products with applicable offers.
+You can get instant discounts when you use your HSBC Credit Card for payments for electronic products with applicable offers.

 Be a smart grocery shopper